nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ### 4.1.9 Ground System Logs

 The ground system keeps logs of all received events and telemetry.
 They can be found in the directories `<deployment>/logs/`, where `<Run Directory>` is the location of the deployment. e.g. `Ref`.

+### 4.2 Setup the Ground System in Docker

+### 4.2.1 Windows

+The ground system is accessible outside of a Docker container in a Web browser on Windows.
+The steps are the following:

+1. Create the Docker container so that it redirects the 5000 port to the host machine: `docker run -p 5000:5000/tcp -d -it image:version`
+2. Follow this tutorial normally until `4.1`
+3. Start fprime-gds with the GUI server IP address being `0.0.0.0`: `fprime-gds -g html -r fprime/Ref/build-artifacts --gui-addr=0.0.0.0`
+4. Access the GUI in your Web browser on Windows using the following URL: `127.0.0.1:5000`

+Note: the parameter `--net="host"` for Docker on Windows does not work properly, and does not allow you to access the ports outside WSL.

 # Conclusion